Naturally Daily

 How a child deals with the death of a family member depends on certain things such as their developmental stage, family stability, and how you are taking care of them after the incident.
 [4]

-You need to discuss the death with your children in an age-appropriate way.
+You need to discuss death with your children in an age-appropriate way.
 Tell them it’s completely okay to be emotional and make them a part of the mourning rituals.

 4. Take Care of Yourself.